hph/drake/README.md

 Depending on what you want the default options to be.
 Note that it would be wiser to use some other alias than `drake` (such as `cdrake`) since you can't disable this without removing the alias.

+Although all these similar but different options may seem to make the interface overly complex, they create more possible uses for the program and open possibilities and make way for features yet to come.